garden-io/garden/docs/misc/troubleshooting.md

 This issue often comes up on Linux, and in other scenarios where the filesystem doesn't support event-based file watching.

-Thankfully, you can in most cases avoid this problem using the `scan.exclude` field in your project config, and/or the `exclude` field in your individual module configs.
+Thankfully, you can in most cases avoid this problem using the `scan.exclude` field in your project config, and/or the `exclude` field in your individual action and module configs.
 See the [Including/excluding files and directories](../using-garden/configuration-overview.md#includingexcluding-files-and-directories) section in our Configuration Files guide for details.

 ### I'm getting an "EPERM: operation not permitted, rename..." error on Windows.